bidpivot/email-validator-react/README.md

 ## Email Validator

+There is a new typescript version to this SPA [available here](https://github.com/bidpivot/email-validator-typescript)

 This is a basic react project that I used to test out some basic react hooks.

 You CAN actually use this tool to find someone's email address.